Typical D&O Liability Exclusions and Why They MatterInsurance Explained

 While there are no specific exclusions, incorporated into many D&O policies are limitations that can restrict the defense provisions to only the covered portion of a claim.
 Some simply exclude any defense costs reimbursement for the uncovered portion of the claim, while others may proportionately determine an amount between the covered and uncovered parts.

 To avoid any confusion or conflicts, it is important to obtain a “100% Defense Cost Allocation Clause,” which outlines that defense coverage applies as long as a portion of the claim is covered.
-Therefore, all costs will be insured under the policy.
+With this stipulation, all costs will be insured under the policy.

 The Bottom Line on D&O Exclusions